-This month also sees some of the most stable weather condition in the high altitudes.
+This month also sees some of the most stable weather conditions in the high altitudes.
 You can meet potential and actual mountain climbers attempting to climb some of the surrounding peaks during this month.

 Hence, the tea houses and trails have magnetic and magical energy and aura to them during this month.

-Unlike most of the popular trails of Annapurna and Everest region, the Manaslu trails see less crowd.
+Unlike most of the popular trails of the Annapurna and Everest region, the Manaslu trails see less crowd.
 This way you can still enjoy the authentic feel of the trek and the region with the best weather conditions.

 May sees the slow but gradual rise in temperature.
 Till mid-May, you can enjoy the late blooms of the local flora.
 The skies are clear and you can enjoy fabulous views of the surrounding mountains and landscapes.

 After mid-May, you can feel the rise of temperatures with the hot and bright sun during the daytime.
 You can enjoy your treks for longer with the longer day time.
 During these weeks, the average temperatures do not drop below zero even in the high altitude villages of the trek.